pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 Once the VM has been created (i.e. after the _Provision_ State of the VMProvision\_VM State Machine), we have an object that represents the newly created VM.
 This is the **Destination Object**.

-The Destination Object is accessible as an association from the Task Object...
+The Destination Object is accessible as an association from the Task Object:

 ```
 $evm.root['miq_provision'].destination